-Remember admissions officers are reading hundreds and hundreds of essays and your essay will be most successful if it is original.
+Remember that admissions officers are reading hundreds and hundreds of essays and your essay will be most successful if it is original.
 Often the first theme that comes to your mind may be the exact same one that comes to other students’ minds.
 That’s not to say a great essay can’t be written on winning the big game, learning to love engineering by playing with LEGO, feeling victory when you climb to the top of a mountain, or learning to care about the poor through service.
 Good essays have probably been written on all of these topics.
-But know that if it has been covered before, the bar will be higher for you.
+But if you choose a topic that has been written about many times, before the bar will be higher for you.

 Remember Your Audience